 Adoption Through Foster Care

-Adoption through foster care in relation to Texas adoption is a wonderful option if you are wanting to provide a home for a child in need.
+Adoption through foster care in Texas adoption is a wonderful option if you are wanting to provide a home for a child in need.
 It’s important to understand foster care and its purpose.
 Children are placed into foster care due to neglect, sexual abuse, and/or physical abuse.
 They are placed in a safe, temporary home while their parent or parents are given time and resources to improve and create a safe environment for their children.
-With the help of a licensed case worker and the approval of a judge, parents create a service plan that outlines what is required of them for their children to come home.
+With the help of a licensed caseworker and the approval of a judge, parents create a service plan that outlines what is required of them for their children to come home.
 The ultimate goal of foster care is for children to be reunified with their parents.

 If you are hoping to adopt directly from foster care, you might be interested in a child or children from the Waiting Children list.
 These are children that have been through the foster system, whose parents’ rights have been terminated, and are waiting for their forever family.
 Generally, these children are older, are a part of a sibling group, and/or have disabilities or challenging behaviors.
 Parental rights have been terminated, though, and they are available for adoption.
 You will still need to be a licensed foster parent, as you will likely foster them in your home for at least six months before the adoption is finalized.